snyarde/okta_yarde_staff_portal/README.md

 Also the tutorial above might need to be updated for this bug fix [Okta Widget CSS errors](https://devforum.okta.com/t/okta-widget-css-errors/5827)

+The code in the video is also a bit out of date.
+They've updated the example code to use a more secure flow.
+I've commented out the lines to keep the original flow.
+However I should read this post and improve this [Implement the OAuth 2.0 Authorization Code with PKCE Flow](https://developer.okta.com/blog/2019/08/22/okta-authjs-pkce)

 ----------

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).